MorrissyLab/mosaicMPI/README.md

 ### 1. Create AnnData object from text files with expression and annotations.

 If expression and annotation data is in text files, this utility can combine them into a .h5ad file for downstream tools.
+If you have normalized and count data as text files, use the following command:

 ```
-cnmfsns txt-to-h5ad --tpm tpm.txt --counts counts.txt --metadata metadata.txt -o dataset.h5ad
+cnmfsns txt-to-h5ad --normalized normalized.txt --counts counts.txt --metadata metadata.txt -o dataset.h5ad
 ```

+Only one of the `--normalized` and `--counts` options are required.
+When only count data is provided, TPM normalization is automatically performed and this is used for overdispersed gene selection.
+If only normalized data is provided, then the normalized data is used for factorization and for overdispersed gene selection.

 #### Input semantics